Oct 3, 2025

 Practical tips that work

-To achieve the best results, combine the massage with at-home care.
-A highly effective practice is dry brushing before the shower to stimulate circulation.
-Additionally, using essential oils like rosemary or cypress can enhance the draining effect.
+To achieve the best results, combine the massage with home care.
+A very effective practice is dry brushing before showering to stimulate circulation.
+Additionally, using essential oils such as rosemary or cypress can enhance the draining effect.

-5. An Oasis of Calm: Relief from Stress and Deep Relaxation
+5. An Oasis of Calm: Stress Relief and Deep Relaxation

-Although it is known for its physical benefits, one of the deepest benefits of lymphatic massages is its ability to calm the nervous system.
-Unlike more intense massages, its gentle and rhythmic nature has a direct effect on the parasympathetic nervous system, responsible for allowing our body to enter "rest and digest" mode.
+Although known for its physical benefits, one of the deepest lymphatic massage benefits is its ability to calm the nervous system.
+Unlike more intense massages, its gentle and rhythmic nature has a direct effect on the parasympathetic nervous system, which is responsible for putting our bodies into "rest and digest" mode.

 This massage induces an almost meditative state.
-By decreasing the activity of the "fight or flight" system, it reduces cortisol production (the stress hormone) and promotes the release of endorphins, which generate a sense of well-being and calm.
-The result is relaxation that goes beyond the muscles and reaches the mind.
+By decreasing the activity of the "fight or flight" system, cortisol (the stress hormone) production is reduced and endorphin release is encouraged, generating a sense of well-being and calm.
+The result is a relaxation that goes beyond the muscles and reaches the mind.

 How does it work exactly?

-The repetitive and monotonous movements act as a safety signal for the brain, reducing anxiety.
-The lightness of the touch is key; it doesn't seek to relieve muscle tension but rather to calm the nervous system through a constant and predictable stimulus.
+The repetitive and monotonous movements act as a signal of safety for the brain, reducing anxiety.
+The lightness of the touch is key; it does not seek to relieve muscle tension but rather to calm the nervous system through a constant and predictable stimulus.
 This makes it an incredible tool for combating chronic exhaustion and mental overload.

-This benefit is highly valuable in our daily lives:
+This benefit is very valuable in our everyday lives:

-Work stress management: Companies focused on the well-being of their teams, like those we serve at Zen to Go, incorporate it to reduce burnout and improve mood.
+Work stress management: Companies focused on the well-being of their teams, like those we attend at Zen to Go, incorporate it to reduce burnout and improve mood.

 Complementary therapies: It is used to help patients manage anxiety associated with medical treatments or chronic conditions.